The Power of Empathy in the Workplace

-Well, it's a lot more than just sympathy.
+Empathy is a lot more than sympathy

 Empathy is the ability to step into someone else's shoes and experience their emotions.
 In simpler words, it is the humble acceptance of the fact that it does not cost much to be understanding of others.

-However, beware of “dark empathy".
+However, beware of “dark empathy"

-After all, every coin has two sides.
+After all, coins have two sides.

 Unlike empathy, dark empathy involves understanding and sharing others' feelings, but instead of using it to do good, people use it for control.
 While empathy is often seen as a positive trait, dark empathy can create conflicts at work.
 Therefore, to avoid this, here are three points to remember: